 Courage: Taking the risk to stand up for others, for oneself, for justice and Judaism.
-Trying new things, moving out of one’s comfort zone and challenge themselves physically and mentally, emotionally and spiritually.
+Trying new things, moving out of one’s comfort zone and challenge oneself physically and mentally, emotionally and spiritually.

 Menches: Making our core values part of one’s daily life.

-Stewards of the Environment: Gain an appreciation of nature through living in an outdoor environment and express that appreciation through actions (such as picking up trash, upcyclying, etc)
+Stewards of the Environment: Gain an appreciation of nature through living in an outdoor environment and express that appreciation through actions (such as picking up trash, upcycling, etc.).

 Connection to Israel: Appreciate Israel as the historical, spiritual center of the Jewish experience.
 We want our community to gain knowledge about Israel’s historical and modern culture, form relationships with Israelis, learn modern Hebrew words and be inspired to visit Israel.